sesauoa/ausesa.github.com/news/_posts/2020-18-12-end-of-year.md

 ## Exec

-Therefore, I'd like to thank all the members of the SESA exec for 2021
+Therefore, I'd like to thank all the members of the SESA exec for 2020

 -   President: Timo Van Veenendaal
--   Vice President: Nisarah Bhatt
+-   Vice President: Nisarag Bhatt
 -   Secretary: Alex Verkerk
 -   Treasurer: Sreeniketh Raghavan
 -   Part 2 Representative: Jiaru Lin